Exlll/ConfigLib/README.md

 # ConfigLib
 This library facilitates the creation, saving and loading of YAML configuration files.
-It does so by using Reflection on configuration classes and automatically saving and loading their fields, creating the configuration file and its parent directories if neccessary.
+It does so by using Reflection on configuration classes and automatically saving and loading their fields, creating the configuration file and its parent directories if necessary.

 ## Features
 - automatic creation, saving and loading of YAML configurations